RachWalm/VolunteerVillage/README.md

 ![signup](document/signup.png)

-Email verification is set to none in the settings so this field is optional.
+Email verification is set to none in the settings, this field is optional.

 #### Sign in page